Stafford: Civic history

 Stafford was already an ancient borough by the time of the Domesday Book of 1086.
 Its borough status was confirmed in 1206, when King John issued a charter.
 Stafford was reconstituted as a municipal borough in 1835.
 The borough boundaries were expanded in 1876, 1917 and 1934.

 The modern Borough of Stafford covers a much larger area then the town itself, and was created in 1974, when the old municipal borough of Stafford was merged with the Stafford Rural District, the Stone Rural District and the Stone Urban District.

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the borough of Stafford being abolshed and merged into a new South and Mid Staffordshire unitary authority.
+Stafford is currently an unparished area.
+In 2026 a consultation took place as to whether a civil parish should be established for the town to allow it to have a town (parish) council, which would allow for the tradition of the mayoralty to be continued.